Mailo Land Tenure System in Uganda: The Indefinite Ownership of Land

 The Mailo Land Tenure System is where land is registered and owned in eternity or perpetuity with its holder having a land title for it.
 This land tenure in Uganda has its basis from the allocation of land pursuant to the 1900 Uganda Agreement, subject to legislative qualifications.
-Land held under mailo tenure is mainly confined to the Central region of Uganda.
+Land in Uganda held under mailo tenure is mainly confined to the Central region of Uganda.
 The system confers freehold granted by the colonial government in exchange for political co-operation under the 1900 Buganda Agreement.

 Essentially feudal in character, the mailo tenure system recognizes occupancy by tenants (locally known as Kibanja holders), whose relationship with their overlords or land lords is governed and guided by the provisions of the Land Act.
 Mailo land, like freehold is registered under the Registration of Titles Act.
 All transactions must therefore be entered in a register guaranteed by the state.
 Under this tenure, the holder of a mailo land title has absolute ownership of that land.

 Mailo land tenure system also has features of freehold system.
 Here, land held under mailo tenure (about 9000 square miles) is confined to Buganda (central Uganda) and Bunyoro (western Uganda).
 The British colonialists allocated mile-square blocks of land to Baganda notables in exchange for political cooperation.

 At present, there are no more new titles issued for land administered under Mailo tenure since all titles were issued before 1928.
 What is being done today is a mere further subdivision of the already existing titles issued prior to 1928 plus changing the names on the titles during to new ownership.
 Within the process of subdivision and that of transfer of ownership, both the applicant and the transferring land owner fill application forms with the zonal office of ministry of lands in their area.
 They then wait for the zonal office to accomplish the rest of the entire process.